-As you can see below, C3.ai's revenue growth has been strong over the last year, growing from quarterly revenue of $41.3 million, to $58.2 million.
+As you can see below, C3.ai's revenue growth has been very strong over the last year, growing from quarterly revenue of $52.2 million, to $72.3 million.

 What makes the software as a service business so attractive is that once the software is developed, it typically shouldn't cost much to provide it as an ongoing service to customers.
-C3.ai's gross profit margin, an important metric measuring how much money there is left after paying for servers, licenses, technical support and other necessary running expenses was at 72.5% in Q2.
+C3.ai's gross profit margin, an important metric measuring how much money there is left after paying for servers, licenses, technical support and other necessary running expenses was at 75.9% in Q4.

-Since it has still been burning cash over the last twelve months it is worth keeping an eye on C3.ai’s balance sheet, but we note that with a market capitalization of $3.84 billion and more than $970.4 million in cash, the company has the capacity to continue to prioritize growth over profitability.
+Since it has still been burning cash over the last twelve months it is worth keeping an eye on C3.ai’s balance sheet, but we note that with a market capitalization of $2.01 billion and more than $960.1 million in cash, the company has the capacity to continue to prioritise growth over profitability.

 We enjoyed seeing C3.ai’s impressive revenue growth this quarter.
-And we were also glad that the revenue guidance for the next quarter exceeded analysts' expectations.
-On the other hand, it was less good to see the pretty significant deterioration in gross margin.
-Overall, this quarter's results seemed pretty positive and shareholders can feel optimistic.
-The company is up 2.77% on the results and currently trades at $34.76 per share.
+And we were also happy to see it topped analysts’ revenue expectations, even if just narrowly.
+On the other hand, it was unfortunate to see that C3.ai's revenue guidance for the full year indicates quite a significant slowdown in growth.
+Overall, this quarter's results were not the best we've seen from C3.ai.
+The company currently trades at $18.9 per share.

 Is Now The Time?

 When considering C3.ai, investors should take into account its valuation and business qualities, as well as what happened in the latest quarter.
 We cheer for everyone who is making the lives of others easier through technology, but in case of C3.ai we will be cheering from the sidelines.
-Its revenue growth has been solid, and that growth rate is even expected to increase in the short term.
+Its revenue growth has been strong.
 But while its strong gross margins suggest it can operate profitably and sustainably, the downside is that its customer acquisition is less efficient than many comparable companies and its growth is coming at a cost of significant cash burn.